 16. After beating and prodding the pigs onto the killing floor, workers attempt to stun them.

-17. Stunning isn’t reliable, and many pigs have their throats cut while they’re still conscious and able to feel pain.
+17. Stunning isn’t reliable, and many pigs’ throats are cut while they’re still conscious and able to feel pain.

-18. Pigs are smart, social, playful animals who deserve much better than this.
+18. Pigs are smart, social, playful animals who deserve much better than to be turned into this:

 Be a hero for pigs.